paulbradshaw/MED7373-Data-Journalism/mapping/flourishpoints.md

 This visualisation has three sets of data, or tables:

+* Locations
 * Categories
-* Data
 * Regions
+* Inset map regions

+The *Locations* table is the one with the main information, and where you need to start.

 The *Categories* table is used to colour-code and/or decorate your points.
 Leave that for now.

-The *Regions* table is used to draw an area in the bottom right corner.
+The *Regions* table is used to draw areas on the map.
 Ignore that.

-The *Data* table is the one with the main information, and where you need to start.
+The *Inset map regions* table is used to draw an area in the bottom right corner.
+Ignore that.

-Click on the *Data* tab to look at that data.
+Click on the *Locations* tab to look at that data.

 You can either select all the data, delete it, and then paste your own instead - or you can click **Import your data**.